-SAG 2019: Best red carpet fashion
+SAG Awards 2019: Fashion on the red carpet

 23 Pictures

-Screen Actors Guild Awards 2019: Best red carpet fashion
+SAG Awards 2019: Fashion on the red carpet

 The Screen Actors Guild Awards celebrated its 25th anniversary Sunday evening, welcoming a star-studded crowd to the Shrine Auditorium in LA.
 To mark the occasion, the traditional red carpet was turned silver for the night -- though, on a night of playful style choices, it was the stars of film and television who shone the brightest.